bscottm/authboss-worked/WALKTHROUGH.md

   a `Templates *` object. `TemplateLoader()` walks the `content` subdirectory to load and parse a master template, fragment templates common to (or frequently used by) page templates and the page templates themselves.
-The `Template` type retains enough state to reload (hot load) all HTML templates when a fileysstem change is detected.
+The `Template` type retains enough state to reload (hot load) all HTML templates when a filesystem change is detected.

   - Naming convention: